scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 Option 1: In memory on the application server

-Option 2: On the filesystem
+Option 2: On the file system

 Option 3: In memory on another machine